gmartins-dev/snake-game/README.md

-# Snake Game
+# Snake Game 🐍

-# Snake Game Documentation
+A simplified version of the nostalgic snake game from old Nokia phones, built using React and Golang.

 ## Backend (API)